Civet: Naming

-A minority of writers use "civet" to refer only to Civettictis, Viverra and Viverricula civets.
-But in more common usage in English, the name also covers the civets of the viverrid genera Chrotogale, Cynogale, Diplogale, Hemigalus, Arctogalidia, Macrogalidia, Paguma and Paradoxurus.
+A minority of writers use civet to refer only to Civettictis, Viverra and Viverricula civets.
+However, in more common usage in English, the name also covers the civets of the viverrid genera Chrotogale, Cynogale, Diplogale, Hemigalus, Arctogalidia, Macrogalidia, Paguma and Paradoxurus.

 South Asia

-In Sri Lanka, the Asian palm civet species is known as "uguduwa" by the Sinhala-speaking community.
+In Sri Lanka, the Asian palm civet, Small indian civet and Golden palm civet species is known as "uguduwa" by the Sinhala-speaking community.
 The terms uguduwa and kalawedda are used interchangeably by the Sri Lankan community to refer to the same animal.
-However, the term kalawedda is mostly used to refer to another species in the civet family, the small Indian civet.
+However, the term kalawedda is mostly used to refer to another species in the civet family, the Golden palm civet.